-In addition to the description excerpted from the HDR report for DUSEL above, a programmatic agreement (PA) was established in early 2015 with the SHPO for managing historic properties associated with the Sanford Lab.
-This agreement is referenced in XXX

 Evaluation of Geology and Existing Excavations

-LBNF Far Site facilities are planned to be constructed at Sanford Laboratory which is being developed within the footprint of the former Homestake Gold Mine, located in Lead, South Dakota.
+LBNF Far Site facilities are planned to be constructed at Sanford Laboratory, which is being developed within the footprint of the former Homestake Gold Mine, located in Lead, South Dakota.
 The accessible underground mine workings are extensive.
 Over the life of the former gold mine over 360 miles of drifts (tunnels) were mined and shafts and winzes sunk to gain access to depths in excess of 8,000 feet.
 A number of underground workings are being refurbished by Sanford Laboratory and new experiments are being developed at the 4850L, the same level as proposed for LBNF facilities.
 Geotechnical investigations and initial geotechnical analyses were completed for the DUSEL Preliminary Design and are described in detail in the DUSEL PDR.
 Additional geotechnical investigation and analysis was performed in 2014 specific to the LBNF project.
-Below are summaries these two effort, including work completed for DUSEL that is applicable to LBNF as excerpted from the DUSEL Preliminary Design Report, Chapter 5.3.
+Below are summaries of these two effort, including work completed for DUSEL that is applicable to LBNF as excerpted from the DUSEL Preliminary Design Report, Chapter 5.3.
 Much of the work completed for the alternate detector technology considered during DUSEL (water Cherenkov detector [WCD]) is also applicable to the current design at the 4850L.

 Geologic Setting